-The JDBC Thin driver can use LDAP over SSL to communicate with Oracle Internet Directory if you substitute ldaps: for ldap: in the database specifier.
+The JDBC Thin driver can use LDAP over SSL to communicate with Oracle Internet Directory if you substitute ldap: with ldaps: in the database specifier.
 The LDAP server must be configured to use SSL.
 If it is not, then the connection attempt will hang.